Devastating News and a Ray of Hope: My Battle with Metastatic Melanoma

 5. Get a second opinion, and do your homework to learn about your disease.
 My only regret is that I didn’t come to Roswell first.

-Today I work part time as the pastime coordinator in the Resource Center for Patients and Families at Roswell Park.
+Today I work part time as a coordinator in the Resource Center for Patients and Families at Roswell Park.
 I also volunteer with Roswell Park's pet therapy program on Thursdays.
 I love helping cancer patients, so this is where I come.
 I remember everything I’ve been through, but I don’t dwell on it.
 I really want this hospital to be my happy place.

 I am well aware that I’m a cancer survivor and that the cancer can recur at any time, but it’s not the death sentence it was five years ago.
 I’m a success story, and I’m sticking to that.